epi2me-labs/wf-transcriptomes/README.md

 ### Differential Expression

 Differential Expression requires at least 2 replicates of each sample to compare.
-You can see an example condition_sheet.tsv in test_data.
+You can see an example condition_sheet.csv in test_data.

 **Example workflow for differential expression transcript assembly**